 Years ago, Holts Landing State Park was a vibrant park with a beach on the Indian River, but it had fallen into disrepair.
 In October 2014 a Memorandum of Understanding was signed between DNREC’s Parks Division, the Delaware Seashore Preservation Foundation and IBF creating the Friends of Holts Landing State Park.
 As a leader of the Friends, IBF Board member Chuck Schonder has been instrumental in much of the work and improvements that have taken place at the park over the years:

 Second Saturday Trail Days — In 2015 the Friends launched Second Saturday Trail Days (October through May) during which trails were reconfigured with the assistance of DNREC officials to account for sea level rise over the next 20 years.
 Significant improvements and additions to the trails continue to be made.
+In addition to trail work, the Friends helped oversee the construction of a boardwalk through the marsh leading to additional views of the Indian River Bay.

 Children’s Playground – In March 2019, a new playground was installed with most of the financial support for the project coming from Senator Gerald Hocker and Representative Ron Grey’s discretionary state funds.